Ethiopia Turaco FMCG Project

 On September 30, 2021, MIGA issued guarantees for US$34.1 million in total against the risks of Expropriation and Transfer Restriction to cover Turaco for its equity investments and shareholder loans into Health Care Food Manufacturers Share Company (HCFM) and ZAK Ethiopia Manufacturing and Trading PLC (ZAK).
 The tenors of the MIGA guarantees will be 10 years for the equity coverage and 7 years for the shareholder loan coverage.
 MIGA’s risk exposure under the guarantees will be shared with the MIGA Guarantee Facility (MGF) of the IDA-Private Sector Window (PSW).
 [1]

-Both HCFM and ZAK are wholly owned by Turaco of Mauritius through its intermediate holding companies.
-HCFM manufactures and distributes edible sunflower oil, and soya bean oil at its processing facility in Addis Ababa under the brand name of ‘Tena’.
+HCFM, ZAK and Articrafts are ultimately wholly owned by Turaco of Mauritius through its intermediate holding companies.
+HCFM and Articrafts manufacture and distribute edible sunflower oil, and soya bean oil at their processing facilities in Addis Ababa under the brand name of ‘Tena’.
 ZAK produces laundry soaps and detergents and personal care cleaning products including handwash and body soaps, under the brand names of ‘555’ and the newly established ‘Aura’ and “Progard” brands.

 Environmental Categorization